 Not only that, but many Americans have also admitted to staying at a job they do not like simply for the health benefits it may entail.
 This causes many working adults to be overstressed and underwhelmed with their careers, leading to unhappy workers.

-With that being said, it will still be an option for employees to have private health care if they choose to purchase qualifying coverage instead.
-Additionally, private insurance would only be used as a supplement for services and treatments that are not offered through Medicare for All.
+That said, it will still be an option for employees to have private health care if they choose to purchase qualifying coverage instead.
+Additionally, private insurance would only be used as a supplement for services and treatments not offered through Medicare for All.

 The Cons of Medicare For All

 Yes, there are some less-than-positive sides to a Medicare for All system.
-And all American citizens should educate themselves as to what they are before this proposed legislation comes up for a vote in Congress.
+And all American citizens should educate themselves about what they are before this proposed legislation comes up for a vote in Congress.

 Some New/Increased Taxes Will Be Necessary to Pay for Medicare